-- 1) We will offer a full-time place from the September following the child's fourth birthday.
-The place may be deferred until later in the school year but not beyond the point at which the child reaches compulsory school age (the term after the fifth birthday) This means that parents of a child whose fifth birthday falls between 1 September 2022 and 31 March 2023 may request that their child is not admitted until later in the school year 2022/23, but no later than the term after the child's fifth birthday, when s/he reaches compulsory school age.
+1) We will offer a full-time place from the September following the child's fourth birthday.
+The place may be deferred until later in the school year but not beyond the point at which the child reaches compulsory school age (the term after the fifth birthday) This means that parents of a child whose fifth birthday falls between 1 September 2024 and 31 March 2025 may request that their child is not admitted until later in the school year 2024/25, but no later than the term after the child's fifth birthday, when s/he reaches compulsory school age.
 For children born between 1 April and 31 August, this is not beyond the beginning of the final term of the school year for which it was made.
-The school will hold any deferred place for the child - where parents wish a child may attend part-time until they reach compulsory school age. - 2) For children whose fifth birthday falls between 1 April 2023 and 31 August 2023, parents who do not wish them to start school in school year 2023-24, but to be admitted in September 2023 for school year 2023-24, should discuss this with the school at an early stage.
-Decisions must be made on the circumstances of each case and the best interests of the child.
-Parental views, academic achievement, social and emotional development and where relevant medical views will be taken into consideration.
-The views of the school's head teacher must also be taken into account.
-The reasons for the decision must be clearly set out.
+The school will hold any deferred place for the child.